celsiusnarhwal/mkdocs-vercel/docs/index.md

 You'll need to generate a Vercel token so the Vercel CLI can access your account from within GitHub Actions.
-Head over to your [Vercel account settings](https://vercel.com/account/tokens), choose a name, appropriate scope, and expiration date for your token, and click "Create".
+Head over to your [Vercel account settings](https://vercel.com/account/tokens), choose a name, appropriate scope, and expiration date for your token, and click **Create**.
 Copy the token and set it as a repository secret under the name `VERCEL_TOKEN`.

 ## Writing the Workflow